Deep-sea community: Cold seeps

 A cold seep (sometimes called a cold vent) is an area of the ocean floor where hydrogen sulfide, methane and other hydrocarbon-rich fluid seepage occurs, often in the form of a brine pool.

 Ecology

 Deep sea food webs are complex, and aspects of the system are poorly understood.
 Typically, predator-prey interactions within the deep are compiled by direct observation (likely from remotely operated underwater vehicles), analysis of stomach contents, and biochemical analysis.
 Stomach content analysis is the most common method used, but it is not reliable for some species.

 In deep sea pelagic ecosystems off of California, the trophic web is dominated by deep sea fishes, cephalopods, gelatinous zooplankton, and crustaceans.
 Between 1991 and 2016, 242 unique feeding relationships between 166 species of predators and prey demonstrated that gelatinous zooplankton have an ecological impact similar to that of large fishes and squid.
 Narcomedusae, siphonophores (of the family Physonectae), ctenophores, and cephalopods consumed the greatest diversity of prey, in decreasing order.
 Cannibalism has been documented in squid of the genus Gonatus.

+Deep sea mining has severe consequences for ocean ecosystems.
+The destruction of habitats, disturbance of sediment layers, and noise pollution threaten marine species.
+Essential biodiversity can be lost, with unpredictable effects on the food chain.
+Additionally, toxic metals and chemicals can be released, leading to long-term pollution of seawater.
+This raises questions about the sustainability and environmental costs of such activities.